NCIEVS/evsrestapi-client-SDK/java-examples/README.md

 ### Get concepts by search term (using type=fuzzy)

-Get concepts matching a search term within a specified terminology and a search type of "fuzzy".
+`ConceptTests.GetConceptBySearchTermFuzzy()` - Get concepts matching a search term within a specified terminology and a search type of "fuzzy".
 This example uses paging to get only the first 5 results.

 ```
 curl "$API_URL/concept/ncit/search?terminology=ncit&term=enzyme&type=fuzzy&pageSize=5" | jq '.'